MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Sales order

 A sales order is a document created by the seller.
 A sales order helps the seller keep track of the orders they fulfill and manage their resources accordingly.
 Typically, it's generated because of winning a sales quotation or as a response to receiving a purchase order from a buyer specifying the details about the product or service along with price, quantity, delivery date, buyer details like the shipping address, mode of payment and terms and conditions.
 The sales order confirmation generated from the sales order represents the commercial commitment towards a buyer.
 It's sent in response to the buyer's purchase order when one exists.
 On the buyer's side, the sales order confirmation is typically referred to as a purchase order confirmation.
 Learn more at [Create sales orders](/dynamics365/supply-chain/sales-marketing/tasks/create-sales-orders) in the docs for Dynamics 365 Supply Chain Management.

 The sales order confirmation that's generated from the sales order represents the seller's commitment to a buyer.
 It's sent in response to the buyer's purchase order when one exists.
 On the buyer's side, the sales order confirmation is typically referred to as a purchase order confirmation.

 ### Sales planning and strategy

-Sales planning and strategy describes the process of developing an approach and a plan for achieving sales goals and objectives.
+Sales planning and strategy describes the process of developing an approach and plan for achieving sales goals and objectives.
 It includes identifying target markets, setting sales targets, and determining sales tactics and resources.

 - **Sales forecasting** is the process of predicting future sales revenue based on historical data, market trends, and other factors, to help sales teams set targets and plan their activities accordingly.

 - **Cross-selling** and **upselling** are sales strategies that are designed to increase revenue and customer lifetime value.
-Cross-selling is offering more products or services to existing customers, while [upselling](#upsell) is encouraging them to upgrade to a higher-priced product or service.
+Cross-selling involves offering more products or services to existing customers, whereas [upselling](#upsell) involves encouraging them to upgrade to a higher-priced product or service.

 ### Sales process and stages

 The sales process is a series of steps that a sales team follows to identify, engage, and close deals with potential customers.
 It includes prospecting, qualification, needs analysis, presentation, handling objections, closing, and follow-up.

 - A	**sales process** is a series of steps that a salesperson follows to guide a lead or prospect through the stages of becoming a customer, from initial contact to closing the sale.

--
-- A **sales funnel** or **sales pipeline** is a visual representation of how leads and opportunities move through each stage in the sales process.
+- A **sales funnel** or **sales pipeline** is a visual representation of the way that leads and opportunities move through each stage in the sales process.

-- The **sales cycle** is the time it takes for a lead to move through the sales process, from initial contact to closed sale.
-It can vary depending on such factors as the complexity of the product or service and the customer's decision-making process.
+- The **sales cycle** is the time that it takes for a lead to move through the sales process, from initial contact to a closed sale.
+It can vary depending on factors such as the complexity of the product or service and the customer's decision-making process.

 ### Sales targets